foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 >This guide will assume that you're hosting on a desktop PC.
 If your host is on a server somewhere else, you'll do the same steps (starting with [D2](#D2)), but after first downloading your module's files to your local machine, using FTP or whatever else you use to manage your remote files. {.is-info}

 <a id="D1" href="#D1">D1:</a> Find your module's folder in your userdata: While Foundry is running, right-click it in the Windows taskbar or macOS dock, and choose `Browse User Data`.
 Open the `Data` folder in there, then the `modules` folder.
 You will see your module's folder named with its `id`.

+>After using this shortcut to open your userdata location, it's best to make sure Foundry is closed from now on; we don't want your module's files to be potentially in use while we're making changes. {.is-warning}

 <a id="D2" href="#D2">D2:</a> Inside your module's folder, find and open the `module.json` file in any text editor.
 It will look something like this, probably with some additional lines defining compendium packs:
 ```json